Anxiety Definition, Symptoms, And Treatment Options

 Are anxiety symptoms interfering with your life?

-While anxiety is linked to fear, that is, someone with anxiety will experience fear of physical injury or death; the two are distinct from each other.
+While anxiety is linked to fear, that is, someone with anxiety will experience fear of physical injury or death; the two psychological experiences are distinct from each other.
 Anxiety is characterized by several types of symptoms, including physiological, cognitive, behavioral, and affective (related to mood, feelings, and attitudes).
 On the other hand, fear is defined as an automatic state of alarm potentiated by the fight-or-flight response.

 “Anxiety is not the same as fear, but they are often used interchangeably.
 Anxiety is considered a future-oriented, long-acting response broadly focused on a diffuse threat, whereas fear is an appropriate, present-oriented, and short-lived response to a clearly identifiable and specific threat.”— American Psychological Association

-How it can affect your life
+How can anxiety affect your life?

 Anxiety itself is not necessarily a bad thing, according to a 2019 APA paper.
 The emotion serves a purpose by making us aware of potential risks and offering motivation to solve problems.
 However, the human brain is a marvelous and complex organic machine, and sometimes, you may develop an obstacle to the standard emotional processes related to anxiety.
 When your built-in warning system malfunctions, you may develop an anxiety disorder.